YBerth13/kurtle/_posts/2015-08-25-welcome-to-the-new-blog.md

 So, to answer your question, I suggest you update your bookmark and point it to the new blog.
 And start checking that shit 3 or 4 times daily.

 Again, just kidding!
-You can easily subscribe to the rss feed and get *nearly-instant* updates when I post.
+You can easily subscribe to the rss feed and use an rss reader to get *nearly-instant* updates when I post.

 I really hope this whole thing isn't going to suck.